aiex718/Album-Compress-Helper/README.md

 # Album-Compress-Helper
-A cross-platform tool to compress photos and videos (using ffmpeg and exiftool).
+A cross-platform tool to compress photos and videos.

-Recursively run ffmpeg to compress files in source directory, then copy metadata from original.
-Compressed version saved in destination directory with same structure as original.
+Using ffmpeg and exiftool to compress and copy metadata from original.
+Compressed files saved in destination maintain same structure as original.

-I personally use this tool to create a compressed album for reducing icloud storage usage.
+I personally use this tool to compress album for reducing icloud storage usage.

 # Requirements
 * [.Net 5.0](https://dotnet.microsoft.com/download/dotnet/5.0)